Sikkimese Bhutia language: Honorifics

-In Sikkimese there are different forms of many nouns, pronouns, and verbs varying in politeness and respect, and whose use depends on the relationship between the addresser and addressee, and/or how the speaker perceives the addressee.
+There are different forms of many nouns, pronouns, and verbs varying in politeness and respect, and whose use depends on the relationship between the addresser and addressee, and/or how the speaker perceives the addressee.
 Typically there are two different groupings, with the lower group being considered common and simple, and the latter honorific.
 For example, there are three levels of the second person pronoun; the low level may be used with social inferiors or friends, the mid level with social equals, and the honorific with social superiors.

 There are also a small number of villages that do not generally use honorifics, using the low-level second person pronoun even with strangers.
 The lack of honorifics is perceived by most speakers as vulgar and offensive, while the use of honorifics is perceived by these villagers as "too slow and wordy".
 This may be exemplified by the translated sentence "Where are you going?".
 With honorifics the sentence takes eight syllables, and without, just three.
 Overall the use of honorifics is associated with one's speaking ability and language skills.

 Differences in spoken and written language

 While the spoken and written language are similar, there are some minor differences.
 Notable types of change are phonological reduction/modification, as well as morphosyntactic reduction.
 Some morphosyntactic changes include the dropping of case-markers in certain contexts.
 Examples that have been observed include noun modifiers losing the genitive marker, and the dropping of case marking in directionals.
 Both literary and spoken variants borrow from related or influential languages.
-The written language most often borrows Tibetan loan words, especially for words or concepts that may otherwise not yet be standardized in Sikkimese.
+The written language most often borrows Tibetan loan words, especially for words or concepts that may otherwise not yet be standardized in Denjongke.
 Because of this, non-literate speakers may have difficulty with these loan words.
 Conversely, the spoken language borrows more from neighboring Nepali as well as English.
 Spoken language is more likely to be code switched with these than in written language.